 All students who are returning from a leave of absence are required to complete an immigration check-in.
 This is required by the Department of Homeland Security to register your arrival at Carnegie Mellon.

 You will be required to complete an immigration check-in with OIE.
 Follow instructions in the email you will receive from OIE to complete this mandatory check-in process.

 Finding a nice place to live is important and can be one of the most stressful parts of moving to a new city.
 First-year undergraduates are required to live in a Carnegie Mellon residence hall.
 You will receive details from Housing Services in the Fat Letter.

 Graduate students live in off-campus housing.
 Pictures can be deceiving!
 OIE recommends that you do not secure an apartment until you arrive and can see it for yourself.
-Housing Services can offer some assistance with apartment listings through ‘Community Housing’.
+Housing Services can offer some assistance with apartment listings through ‘Off-Campus Housing'.